 Note: Users can follow a hashtag, much like following an Instagram account.
 This is great for you too, because you can follow your nonprofit name’s hashtag, to see what posts other people are sharing about your organization.

-Create an Instagram Feed that Reflects Your Nonprofit
+Create A Feed that Reflects Your Nonprofit

 An Instagram "feed" is like an art gallery.
 It is your gallery to feature your organization’s unique mission and voice.

 Great looking feeds usually follow a main theme that unify all posts.
 This theme can be based on a color palette, font, or topic.

 Let's take a look at how this organization organized its feed on Instagram: